jeanslack/Videomass/Pages/Main_Toolbar/PresetsManager_Panel/Presets_management.md

 Presets Manager is an interface for managing and using profiles.
 It is based on two types of lists: the list of presets, selectable by a drop down, and the list of profiles that always remains on display.
 Each preset can contain one or more profiles; each profile can be executed as a conversion process; it can be edited or deleted.
 A user can also create new profiles and organize them on certain presets.

+Each preset is an xml file with a .vdms extension containing the entries of each profile stored on a specific preset.
+All presets are located in the Videomass2 configuration directory.

 ### Menu Bar
-When you are on the 'Presets Manager' interface, the following functions are enabled in the menubar on _File_:
+When you are on the 'Presets Manager' interface, the following functions are enabled in the menubar - _File_:

-Export (save) the preset you are on - _Save the current preset as separated file_
+- _Save the current preset as separated file_ (export the selected preset)

-that you can import (restore) at any time - _Restore a previously saved preset_
+- _Restore a previously saved preset_ (import and replace a preset)

-you can also reset the current preset, ie return to the default state, or reset all presets at once.
-This will erase all your customizations to return to the original state.
+- _reset the current preset_  (ie return to the default state)

+- _reset all presets_ (reset all presets at once.
+This will erase all your customizations to return to the original state.)

+- _Reload Presets List_ (This feature can be useful when you import new presets previously exported)

 ### The "New", "Delete" and "Edit" buttons
 ![Image](../../../images/presets_manager_buttons.png)